g-soldera/social-linking/README.md

 - Ionic Icons - https://ionic.io/ionicons
 - DevLinks - https://rocketseat.com.br

+## New Features Log

+* Added popup when clicking on avatar.

 ## Contact

 If you have any questions or need assistance, please feel free to reach out to me at [gustavo.soldera@gmail.com].